Delport121/Obsidian_Vault/General Notes.md

-- First write in bullet points
+- First write in bullet points for thesis and convert later on
 - Phd: High speed image processing for racing
 - Start getting an idea where we are heading

-What is the need in agriculture
-- What have been used in agriculture
-- Look at mapping and path planning

-- What is the need in agriculture
-- What have been used in agriculture
-- Look at mapping and path planning
+- Library has an endnote subscription